-- EXPECTED PRODUCTS Prepare PL and FTA Section 5303 accounting reports; grant applications and reports for FTA Section 5307 and Texas Public Transportation Funds (PTF); Annual Listing of Obligated Projects; Annual Performance & Expenditure Report; maintain a Fast Act compliant Public Participation Plan; maintain the MPO Project Tracking Database; maintain the Limited English Proficiency Plan; coordination of MPO Policy Committee and Technical Subcommittee; update and maintain records in accordance with federal and state regulations. - PREVIOUS WORK Coordinated MPO Policy Committee and Technical Subcommittee; prepared PL and FTA Section 5303 accounting reports, grant applications, and reports for FTA Section 5307 and Texas Public Transportation Funds (PTF); Annual Performance & Expenditure Report; Annual Listing of Obligated Projects; maintained the MPO Project Tracking Database; maintained a FAST Act compliant Public Participation Plan (PPP); maintained the Limited English Proficiency Plan; updated and maintained state and federal records in accordance with federal and state regulations. - SUBTASKS -
+Prepare PL and FTA Section 5303 accounting reports; grant applications and reports for FTA Section 5307 and Texas Public Transportation Funds (PTF); Annual Listing of Obligated Projects; Annual Performance & Expenditure Report; maintain a IIJA compliant Public Participation Plan; maintain the Limited English Proficiency Plan; coordination of MPO Policy Committee and Technical Subcommittee; update and maintain records in accordance with federal and state regulations.
+Revisions to the FY 26 UPWP and development of the FY 27 UPWP.

+Coordinated MPO Policy Committee and Technical Subcommittee; prepared PL and FTA Section 5303 accounting reports, grant applications, and reports for FTA Section 5307 and Texas Public Transportation Funds (PTF); Annual Performance & Expenditure Report; Annual Listing of Obligated Projects; maintained a IIJA compliant Public Participation Plan (PPP); maintained the Limited English Proficiency Plan; developed and maintained FY 25 UPWP; updated and maintained state and federal records in accordance with federal and state regulations.

-1.1 Program Administration:
+Subtask 1.1: Program Administration:

 Activities under this element will provide oversight and coordination of the various programs contained in the work program.
 This includes development of the Annual Performance and Expenditure Report (APER) and the Annual Listing of Obligated Projects.
 Accounting records of state and federal funds will be updated and maintained in accordance with federal and state regulations.
-Daily functions include correspondence; record keeping, public relations, meeting preparation, advertisement preparation, etc. Incorporate all FAST Act provisions into existing MPO documents to insure all MPO documents are FAST Act compliant as required by FHWA.
+Preparation of grant billing submittals.
+Daily functions include correspondence; record keeping, public relations, meeting preparation, advertisement preparation, etc. Incorporate all IIJA provisions into existing MPO documents to insure all MPO documents are IIJA compliant as required by FHWA.
+This is an on going element.

-1.2 Office Equipment and Supplies:
+Subtask 1.2: Office Equipment and Supplies: